Kimbo Slice: Slice vs Tilyard

+Return to MMA

+Return at Bellator MMA (2015–2016)

+In June 2014, it was reported that Bellator MMA was aiming to sign Slice.
+Slice ultimately remained inactive as a boxer and mixed martial artist in 2014, and did formally accept the offer and remained a free agent.

-On January 16, 2015, nearly five years since his last MMA fight, Bellator MMA announced that Slice had signed a multi-fight deal.
+On January 16, 2015, nearly five years since his retirement and more than two years of absence from combat sports, Bellator MMA announced that Slice had signed a multi-fight deal.
 He defeated Ken Shamrock by first-round TKO in his June 19 debut at Bellator 138.
 Some observers noted the fight appeared to be fixed, like a professional wrestling match.
-Bellator commentator Jimmy Smith accredited the fight looking as it did to Shamrock's lack of technique and durability, and said if it was fixed, Bellator wasn't in on the deal.
+Bellator commentator Jimmy Smith credited the fight looking as it did to Shamrock's lack of technique and durability, and said if it was fixed, Bellator wasn't in on the deal.

+Fight with Dhafir Harris

 On February 19, 2016, at Bellator 149, Slice faced Dada 5000.
 The duo had a big rivalry between them due to their old street fight legacies they had in Perrine, Florida.
 In the first round, both fighters gassed out almost immediately, and Slice went on to win an uneventful fight via TKO when Dada collapsed from apparent exhaustion in the third round.
 Following the bout it was reported that Slice had failed his pre-fight drug test.
 Lab results found traces of the anabolic steroid nandrolone.
 He was also found to have an elevated testosterone/epitestosterone (T/E) ratio of 6.4:1, which is above the maximum allowed limit of 4:1.
 On May 2, 2016, it was revealed that Slice had settled with the Texas Athletic Commission with a fine of $2,500 and a revoking of his license in the state of Texas.
 The result of the bout has also been changed to a no contest.
 Despite being widely panned by critics, the fight attracted approximately 2.5 million viewing households, breaking the Bellator record of 2.4 million, set by Kimbo vs Shamrock.

-In April 2016, Bellator President Scott Coker announced on ESPN's SportsCenter that Slice would have a rematch against James Thompson in the main event of Bellator 158, which would take place on July 16, 2016 at London's O2 Arena.
+In April 2016, Bellator President Scott Coker announced on ESPN's SportsCenter that Slice would have a rematch against James Thompson in the main event of Bellator 158, which would take place on July 16, 2016, at London's O2 Arena.
 Slice died of heart failure before this fight could happen.